franc6/Moneydance-Wrapper-Script/README.md

 2. java/bootstrap-openjdk11 (so you can build openjdk12)
 3. java/openjdk12

 OK, installing openjdk12 for use with Moneydance is NOT simple, because you also need to install OpenJFX.
 There are instructions on the 'net for how to do this, but none of them are quite for FreeBSD.
-I really need to post my patches somewhere for this -- you can almost pretend you're building for Linux, but not quite. :)  Additionally, you'll need to install openjdk12 twice -- once before you build OpenJFX, and once after OpenJFX is installed.
-And you have modify the makefile for java/openjdk12, so it knows where to find the OpenJFX modules, when building it the second time.
+You can use the patch openjfx.patch to patch OpenJFX for building on FreeBSD.
+There are a few other dependencies for OpenJFX.
+Additionally, you'll need to install openjdk12 twice -- once before you build OpenJFX, and once after OpenJFX is installed.
+And you have modify the Makefile for java/openjdk12, so it knows where to find the OpenJFX modules, when building it the second time.
+Simply add "--with-import-modules=/home/me/openjfx/rt/build/sdk/lib" to CONFIGURE_ARGS, before you build java/openjdk12 the second time.